N.Y. governor says no sign of terrorism in deadly vehicle explosion at border bridge

 New York Gov. Kathy Hochul said there was no sign of terrorist activity in relation to the vehicle explosion at a checkpoint that closed the Rainbow Bridge at the Canadian border and left two people dead.

-During a late afternoon news conference Wednesday, Hochul said two people in the vehicle died when it crashed near the bridge on the U.S. side of the border.
-She described the driver as a local resident of western New York.
+During a late afternoon news conference last Wednesday, Hochul said two people in the vehicle died when it crashed near the bridge on the U.S. side of the border.

 "I want to be very, very clear to Americans and New Yorkers, at this time there is no indication of a terrorist attack," Hochul said.